Solving dog behavior problems starts with the human.

 The other area of the social environment I wanted to touch on is trust.
 Trust is related to dominance in a well balanced relationship.
 If a dog has complete trust in its owner, many of the behaviors owners consider objectionable are more easily controlled.
 Having trust in the handler can greatly reduce the mental and emotional stress of the dog and this can influence the control one has over problem behaviors.

-Most dog behavior problems are a results of how an animal reacts to environmental and social stress.
+Most dog behavior problems are caused by how the dog’s reacts to environmental and social stress.
 One of the goals of a training program is to raise the stress threshold for the canine student.
 There are many techniques that can be used to reduce stress in your dog.

-The techniques use to correct dog behavior problems span a wide rang, and include:
+The techniques use to correct dog behavior problems span a wide range, and include:

 - developing complete trust between your dog and you

 - using the social relationship between you and your dog to build the dogs confidence

 - good-precise cross species communication